Dates on food products. What do they mean?

-Terms like "best before", "better if used by/before" are freshness dates.
+Terms like "best before" and "better if used by/before" are freshness dates.
 It tells you how long the product will be at its best flavor and quality.
 Baked goods, cereals, snacks, frozen entrees and some canned food will have freshness dating.
 The food is safe to eat after this date.
-That three-year-old candy bar might taste stale or have an off flavor or be chewier than normal.
+Though, that three-year-old candy bar might taste stale, have an odd flavor or be chewier than normal.

-"Sell By" dates on poultry, fish, meat, bread and dairy products tell the store how long to display the product for sale.
-Although the store should pull a product after the "sell by" date has passed, it remains legal to sell the food after this date.
-It is also legal for the retailer to change a date on wholesome fresh meat that has been cut up and wrapped in their meat department.
+"Sell by" dates on poultry, fish, meat, bread and dairy products tell the store how long to display the product for sale.
+Although the store should pull a product after the "sell by" date has passed, it is legal to sell the food after this date.
+It is also legal for the retailer to change a date on wholesome fresh meat that has been cut up and wrapped in the store's meat department.
 Most food is safe to eat for a week after the "sell by" date.
-Fresh meat, fish and poultry should be cooked within a day or 2 of home refrigeration or placed in the freezer for longer storage.
+Fresh meat, fish and poultry should be cooked within a day or two of home refrigeration or placed in the freezer for longer storage.
 Once frozen, it doesn’t matter if the date expires because foods kept frozen are safe indefinitely.

 What about the shelf life of eggs?
 The "sell by" or "expiration date" on the carton is the last day the store may sell the eggs as fresh.
 On grade AA eggs, this date can’t be more than 30 days from the date the eggs were packed in the carton.
-They are still safe in your refrigerator for 3-5 weeks at 40 degrees or colder.
+They are still safe in your refrigerator for 3 to 5 weeks at 40 degrees F or colder.